openssl/openssl/doc/designs/quic-design/quic-api.md

   an I/O would-block condition.

-It is permissible for an application to implement a hybrid approach, for example by initiating a rapid or non-blocking shutdown and continuing to call `SSL_tick` for a duration it chooses.
+It is permissible for an application to implement a hybrid approach, for example by initiating a rapid or non-blocking shutdown and continuing to call `SSL_handle_events` for a duration it chooses.

 If `SSL_SHUTDOWN_FLAG_RAPID` is specified in `flags`, a rapid shutdown is performed, otherwise an RFC-compliant shutdown is performed.
-The principal effect of this flag is to partially disable blocking behaviour in blocking mode, and the QUIC implementation will still attempt to implement the Terminating state semantics if the application happens to tick it, until it reaches the Terminated state or is freed.
+The principal effect of this flag is to partially disable blocking behaviour in blocking mode, and the QUIC implementation will still attempt to implement the Terminating state semantics if the application happens to call `SSL_handle_events`, until it reaches the Terminated state or is freed.
 An application can change its mind about performing a rapid shutdown by making a subsequent call to `SSL_shutdown_ex` without the flag set.

 Calling `SSL_shutdown_ex` on a QUIC stream SSL object is not valid; such a call will fail and has no effect.
 The rationale for this is that an application may